therodan/nginx-php-fpm-docker/readme.md

-# PHP 7-fpm Docker container with composer
+# PHP 7-fpm Docker container with composer and nginx

 ## PHP Extensions